Skip to main content

 A minimum of two sets of plans are required for any plan review.
 If the building for which the plans are being submitted is over 50,000 cubic feet, all plans must be signed and sealed by a registered Architect or Engineer.
 All plans must be submitted with a City of Madison Plan Approval Application Form which also must be signed by the Building Designer and Supervising Professional.
 Omission of any required items on your plans or application may result in a delay of your project.
 The plan review fees need to be paid at the time of submittal.

 Once the plan approval is obtained, permits can be issued as long as all other Departments have approved the project.
 For example, Zoning needs to sign off on the permit and any other departmental holds will also need to be resolved.
-You can contact Zoning at (608) 266-4551 regarding any additional approvals.
+You can contact Zoning at (608) 266-4551, ext 3 for other approvals.

 Where to Go